Simona-St/w3schools-exercise/README.md

 # w3schools-exercise
 JS HTML DOM
-Use methods to find an element, and change its text to "Good Job!".
+Use methods to find/update an element